cynthiaaleung/scheduler/README.md

 ## Final Product
 ### Daily View
 This page shows all the appointments for Monday.
-There are currently 3 available slots.
+There are currently 3 available slots and 2 booked appointments.
 !["All appointments for the selected day"](https://github.com/cynthiaaleung/scheduler/blob/master/docs/appointments-view.png?raw=true)

 ### Creating an Appointment